dougbutner/gold/README.md

 # [#GOLDTRIBE](https://ctt.ac/5vVnB) supports Permaculture charities with metalic-math coins

 ## These metalic-math coins (crowned by the GOLD token) offer novelty as the first Fibbonacci series-infused currency.
-Holding GOLD attracts lunarly gifts in SILVER, and SILVER is a LP rewards token that can be [staked for SILVER rewards](https://r.land/blu) via [Bludac](https://bludac.io).
+GOLD is available on [Alcor](https://wax.alcor.exchange/trade/gold-goldgoldgold_wax-eosio.token) and also given to the top 100 collectors of [cXc Music NFTs](https://neftyblocks.com/c/cxcmusicnfts) by NFTs held.
+SILVER is a LP rewards token that can be [staked for more SILVER](https://bludac.io). $SILVER rewards GOLD, [PURPLE](https://wax.alcor.exchange/trade/purple-purplepurple_wax-eosio.token), and [BLUX](https://wax.alcor.exchange/trade/blux-bluxbluxblux_wax-eosio.token) pairs.
 (Details below)

 100% of the proceeds of our token sale + donations received will go to charity via the [gaialovefund](https://wax.bloks.io/account/gaialovefund).
 We'll be giving 100% of proceeds to Permaculture projects, eco-charities + community projects like food forests, city gardens, etc. The idea is to change some of the bad juju from precious metal extraction to something to help Earth.